pic

 What is irritable bowel syndrome (IBS)?

 IBS is a condition characterized by abdominal pain and changes in bowel function that may cause diarrhea and/or constipation.
-IBS is considered a functional gastrointestinal disorder, which means that the symptoms caused by IBS don’t impair or injure your digestive system.
+IBS is considered a disorder of gut-brain interaction (DGBI).
+This means that the symptoms caused by IBS don’t impair or injure your digestive system, but rather are a result of miscommunciation between the brain and the gut.

 IBS isn’t life-threatening and doesn’t cause or increase your risk of other digestive conditions, such as Crohn’s disease or ulcerative colitis.
 However, IBS can be a chronic problem that impairs your quality of life.